zhangp365/ComfyUI-utils-nodes/README.md

 ## ImageTransitionLeftToRight
 This node is designed to generate a transition image between two images.
 The first image gradually slides to the right while the second image simultaneously appears from the left, creating a smooth transition effect.

+## ImageTransitionRightToLeft
+This node is designed to generate a transition image between two images.
+The first image gradually slides to the left while the second image simultaneously appears from the right, creating a smooth transition effect.

 ## ImageTransitionTopToBottom
 This node is designed to generate a transition image between two images.
 The first image gradually slides down while the second image simultaneously appears from the top, creating a smooth vertical transition effect.

+## ImageTransitionBottomToTop
+This node is designed to generate a transition image between two images.
+The first image gradually slides up while the second image simultaneously appears from the bottom, creating a smooth vertical transition effect.

 ## ImageMaskColorAverage
 This node is designed to calculate the average color of the image within the mask.
 It returns the decimal and hexadecimal values of the average color.